ajndkr/lanarky/README.md

 </div>

+> ⚠️ **Disclaimer**: This project is now in maintenance mode.
+I won't be adding new features or actively maintaining the project as I have moved on to other projects and priorities.
+While I will address critical bugs and security issues as needed, active development has ceased from my end.
+I do encourage the community to continue to contribute to the project if they find it useful.
+Thank you for using lanarky!

 Lanarky is a **python (3.9+)** web framework for developers who want to build microservices using LLMs.
 Here are some of its key features: